-What CTCARES for Family Child Care supports are available now?
+What other CTCARES for Family Child Care supports are available?

 Spanish translation is also available for ECCP services.
 Please direct any call for ECCP service that requires a Spanish translator to ECCP Program Coordinator, Juan Ortiz, by email at firstname.lastname@example.org or phone at 860-704-6378.

-- Practices related to germs, keeping kids safe, nutrition, physical activity, and other health topics
+- Nutrition, physical activity, and other health topics

 Keep in mind that nurse consultants cannot offer medical services (e.g., recommendations about diagnosis and treatment), handle emergencies, or address OEC licensing issues.